-TABLE 24 TIMELINES FOR PLANNING PROCESS ONLY Type of Approval or Permit Typical Processing Time Approval Body Architectural Review Board (ARB) Single Family dettached Over the counter Planning Staff Architectural Review Board (ARB) Multi Family (4 du or less) 2 to 3 weeks Planning Staff Conditional Use Permit Multi-family (5 du or more) 14 to 24 weeks Planning Commission Variance 8 to12 weeks Planning Commission Subdivision 20 to 28 weeks City Council Negative Declaration 4 to 8 weeks Planning Commission Environmental Impact Report 8 to 12 months Planning Commission/Council
+Tin Table 11-28 nelines for Planning Process only Type of Approval or Permit Typical Processing Time Approval Body Architectural Review Board (ARB) Single Family detached Over the counter Planning Staff Architectural Review Board (ARB) Multi Family (4 du or less) 2 to 3 weeks Planning Staff Conditional Use Permit Multi-family (5 du or more) 14 to 24 weeks Planning Commission Variance 8 to12 weeks Planning Commission Subdivision 20 to 28 weeks City Council Negative Declaration 4 to 8 weeks Planning Commission Environmental Impact Report 8 to 12 months Planning Commission/Council

-Projects with multiple application would be processed according to the longest application timeline.
-Table 25 below shows the variety of housing types that are permitted by right in the various residential zones.
+Projects with multiple applications would be processed according to the longest application timeline.

+Table 29 below shows the variety of housing types that are permitted by right in the various residential zones.
 Specifically, a "YES" response means residential land uses such as Emergency, Transitional and Supportive housing are treated as permitted land uses even though they are not called out in the current Zoning Ordinance.
 The City had made policy decision to treat these temporary housing types are permitted by right land uses and will include them in the upcoming Zoning Consistency Program.
 A "No" response means that the land use is not a permitted by right or conditionally permitted land use.

-TABLE 25 HOUSING TYPES PERMITTED BY ZONING DISTRICT
+Table 11-29 Housing Types Permitted by Zoning District

-RESIDENTIAL USE ZONE
+RESIDENTIAL USE ZO

-RESIDENTIAL USE R-A RL RM RH
+R-A RL RM RH

 SF-Detached Yes Yes Yes Yes

 SF-Attached Yes Yes Yes Yes

 2-4 DU Yes Yes Yes Yes

 5+ DU Yes Yes Yes Yes

 Residential Care < 6P Yes Yes Yes Yes

-Residential Care < 6P Yes Yes Yes Yes
+Residential Care >6 CUP Yes Yes Yes Yes

 Emergency Shelter Yes Yes Yes Yes

 Single-Room Occupancy No No No No

 Manufactured Homes Yes Yes No No

 Mobile-Homes Yes Yes No No

 Transitional Housing Yes Yes Yes Yes

 Supportive Housing Yes Yes Yes Yes

 2nd Unit Yes Yes No No